 We encourage you to bring friends and family to support runners on the day.

-Runners who belong to clubs are encouraged to wear their club colours.
+Runners who belong to clubs are encouraged to wear their club colours and register with their club name.
 Alternatively, if runners are running for charity they are welcome to wear t-shirts/vests to promote their chosen charity.

 Race Information Pack: Available Soon